 The appliances burner pressure or gas rate

-The combustion gas analysis were specified in the manufactures servicing and maintenance instructions
+The combustion gas analysis was specified in the manufacturers servicing and maintenance instructions

 Ventilation is another very important check to be made, making sure it is of the correct size.